 Dates

-The 2023 Libema Open tennis tournament will take place from the 12th to the 18th of June 2023.
+The 2023 Libema Open tennis tournament took place from the 12th to the 18th of June 2023.

-The 2023 tournament will be played in the same week as the ATP 250 tournament in Stuttgart, WTA 250 tournament in Nottingham, England, and the WTA 125 tournament in Valencia.
+The 2023 tournament was played in the same week as the ATP 250 tournament in Stuttgart, the WTA 250 tournament in Nottingham, England, and the WTA 125 tournament in Valencia.

 Location

-The tournament is held at the Autotron Convention Center in the town of Rosmalen, which is located on the outskirts of the city of ‘s-Hertogenbosch in the Netherlands.
+The tournament was held at the Autotron Convention Center in the town of Rosmalen, which is located on the outskirts of the city of ‘s-Hertogenbosch in the Netherlands.

 Distance from Major Cities: